 Steven Lewis, Associate Professor of Physics

 My group conducts theoretical and computational research in condensed-matter and materials physics.
 We focus on materials phenomena and applications for which the relevant physics takes place at the atomic scale.
 In this regime it is usually necessary to treat the atomic interactions using quantum mechanics.
-Our approach is to investigate materials from first principles using Density Functional Theory.
-In addition, we use a variety of techniques to investigate the dynamical behavior of materials, including lattice dynamics, vibrational Green's functions, molecular dynamics, and kinetic Monte Carlo simulations.
+Our primary approach is to investigate materials from first principles using Density Functional Theory (DFT).
+In addition, we use a variety of techniques to investigate the thermal and dynamical behavior of materials, including molecular dynamics (MD) and Monte Carlo (MC) simulation

 My research interests cover a broad range of materials and phenomena, at both the fundamental and applied levels.
 Specific areas of interest include: surface structure and reactivity, molecule-surface interactions, optical materials, and structure and dynamics of lattice defects, and nanocrystals.

 J. L. Dupuy, S. P. Lewis, and P. C. Stancil, “A comprehensive study of hydrogen adsorbing to amorphous water ice: Defining adsorption in classical molecular dynamics,” Astrophysical Journal, 831:54 (2016).

 V. K. Veeraghattam, K. Manrodt, S. P. Lewis, and P. C. Stancil, “The sticking of atomic hydrogen on amorphous water ice,” Astrophysical Journal, 790:4 (2014).